mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 diffi cult for everyone.

 Amber ZoneAmber Zone
-Part of a system used by the Imperial Interstellar Scout Service and the Traveller’s Aid Society classifi cation for a nation, world, or system which presents a need for caution in dealings and activity.
+Part of a system used by the Imperial Interstellar Scout Service and the Traveller's Aid Society classifi cation for a nation, world, or system which presents a need for caution in dealings and activity.
 The amber code may indicate chaos, upheaval, or xenophobia in local business, politics, society, or culture, or may be applied for other reasons.
 Tr a v e l l e r s s h o u l d e x e r c i s e c a u t i o n.